Be cynical—IT people don't believe everything they see

 In this lab exercise, we'll work with digital images using digital cameras

-your work in the project.
+your work in project #5.

 If you know how to use Photoshop or some other image manipulation program,

 you are free to use that instead of Adobe Fireworks.
 Unfortunately, we do not

 have Photoshop installed on our computers because it costs a good deal of

 money for the license; the ITC does have some computers with Photoshop

 installed.
 You may actually be able to find image-manipulation programs

 online, many of which work similarly to Fireworks and Photoshop (at

 least as far as this lab is concerned).